 After a 1h30 drive, we arrived at 10:00 to Miranda do Douro, a city where people speak the Mirandese language, an official Portuguese language.
 This language is spoken by 15 000 people of three municipalities: Miranda do Douro, Mogadouro and Vimioso.

-After we visited the town, we headed northeast to the Luso-Spanish Environmental Centre (Centro Ambiental Luso-Espanhol) where we enjoyed the natural beauty of the place and took the opportunity to have a picnic.
+After having visited the town, we headed northeast to the Luso-Spanish Environmental Centre (Centro Ambiental Luso-Espanhol) where we enjoyed the natural beauty of the place and took the opportunity to have a picnic.
 After lunch, we went on an one-hour cruise in Douro International.

 At the end of the cruise, I was a little disappointed because I was expecting to see some of the birds I’ve mentioned above, but according to some people there, it was normal for them not showing up.
 That’s why we had a special treat – a show with some of the birds that live in this part of Douro.